Puharesource/titlemanager.docs.tarkan.dev/content/en/admins/placeholders.md

 ## BungeeCord Placeholders
 <alert type="warning">

-You need to enable `using-bungeecord` in the configuration file for these placeholders to work.
+You need to set `using-bungeecord` to `true` in the configuration file for these placeholders to work.

 </alert>